HomeTagsPosts tagged with "migraine"

 Coffee makes life a little easier for those with busy schedules.
 Be it a steaming hot cup first thing in the morning (well, lukewarm at best) or a speedy shot as you play taxi-driver, zipping from activity to activity- coffee is not a luxury for most adults.
 It’s a necessity.

-A recent study carried out by the department of epidemiology at Harvard University was published in the American Journal Of Medicine.
+A study carried out by the department of epidemiology at Harvard University was published in the American Journal Of Medicine.
 The research showed a link between the consumption of coffee and the occurrence of migraines.

 In the study, 98 adults who suffered from episodic migraines kept electronic diaries for six weeks.
 They recorded how many caffeinated beverages they had each day as well as the characteristics and timings of their migraines.
 The study concluded that there was a "statistically significant nonlinear association between the number of caffeinated beverages and the odds of migraine headache occurrence on that day”.
 In other words, it suggests that migraines can be triggered a high consumption of caffeinated beverages on a given day.